-Juvenile allograft transplantation, sometimes known as the DeNovo natural tissue graft implantation, is a fairly new surgical technique, performed to replace damaged cartilage in the ankle with cartilage from a donor.
+Juvenile allograft transplantation, sometimes known as the DeNovo natural tissue graft implantation, is a fairly new surgical technique, performed by an ankle surgeon to replace damaged cartilage in the ankle with cartilage from a donor.
 Cartilage is the smooth coating on the end of the bones that provides cushioning and support for comfortable and fluid movement of the joints.
 Cartilage damage may occur as a result of injury or degeneration and can lead to severe pain and arthritis.
 Eventually, the damaged cartilage can wear away and leave the bone unprotected.

 Juvenile allograft transplantation received its name because the healthy cartilage tissue used for the procedure is harvested from donors under the age of 13.
 Juvenile tissue contains a greater quantity of chondrocytes, or healthy cartilage cells, than adult tissue, giving the patient a better chance of the joint healing.
 While most cartilage used in juvenile allograft transplantations come from a cadaver donor, the cartilage may also be taken from a living patient.
 In some cases, juvenile bovine cartilage material may be used instead.